Your workers comp benefits are designed to replace your income…

 However, you should be aware that other forms of income that you might receive during this time are still subject to taxes.

 For tax-related questions, it’s always best to consult with an experienced accountant who can help you get the most out of your finances (and stay on the right side of the law).
-And for questions about the workers’ compensation process, it’s best to work with an experienced and qualified attorney who can fight for the best possible outcome to your case.
+And for questions about the workers’ compensation process, it’s best to work with an experienced workers compensation attorney who can fight for the best possible outcome to your case.

 At The Law Office of Brian D. Tadros, P.A., our primary goal is always your satisfaction.
 We are always available to provide you with guidance and advice and we will never push you into accepting an offer you are not comfortable with.